• Skip to primary navigation

 ingredients for ginataang langka

-In a saucepan over medium-low heat, add oil.
+In a pan over medium-low heat, add oil.
 Then, stir in sliced onions and cook until translucent:

 sautéed sliced onions on a saucepan